Timogris/config-emacs/README.md

-#emacs-config
+# My Emacs setup

-Beautiful Emcas configuration file written and organised in =org-=mode=
+A complete Emacs setup for a working IDE in Python and C++ (more to come) with a beautiful configuration written and organised in =org-mode=.